olivierlacan/olivierlacan.com/_posts/2021-09-30-high-fidelity-remote-communication.md

 field.
 Plus you often have to replace the camera's battery with an adapter so you don't run out of juice in the middle of a meeting.

-Two long years into this pandemic, the only company that seems to have grasped the importance of a quality sensor and lens combo is Elgato, with their (mic-less) Facecam.
+Two long years into this pandemic, one of the few companies that seems to have grasped the importance of a quality sensor and lens combo is Elgato, with their (thankfully mic-less) Facecam.
 But its output is too wide by default and according to [Elgato's own GM it's best to tweak exposure manually (at least for now)][21].
 Logitech has been on top of the webcam business for years, and their best offering is the Logitech Brio.
 A decent camera sensor attached to a overly wide lens better suited for YouTubers than remote workers whose face should be the sole focus, not their fancy backdrops.
 You *can* force the 4K Logitech Brio to crop most of the background it defaults to showing so you can display what truly matters — your face — but it takes some futzing with settings which should be unnecessary.

 <iframe width="675" height="381" src="https://www.youtube-nocookie.com/embed/uzXcK0hHvUM?controls=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+If you watch the above demo I wonder if you'll wonder like me why multi-lens setups are so common in modern phones but don't exist in any webcam.
+The wide angle default is only appropriate to a minority of webcam users (streamers) while most people would benefit from a narrow 35mm to 50mm lens equivalent that would focus on their face instead of their surroundings.

 Here's a list of gear I recently recommended as an alternative to my own unwieldy custom setup.
 The minimum budget is more than double the